dalong0514/readnotes/20200106计算原文/2020136Domain-Driven-Design-Distilled/2020136Domain-Driven-Design-Distilled0501.md

-# Chapter 5.
+# 0501.
 Tactical Design with Aggregates

 So far I have discussed strategic design with Bounded Contexts , Subdomains , and Context Maps.
 Here you see two Bounded Contexts , the Core Domain named Agile Project Management Context and a Supporting Subdomain that provides collaboration tools through Context Mapping integration.

 But what about the concepts that live inside a Bounded Context ?
 I’ve touched on these, but I will next cover them in more detail.
 They are likely the Aggregates in your model.

-Why Used
+## Why Used

 Each of the circled concepts that you see inside these two Bounded Contexts is an Aggregate.
 The one concept not circled—Discussion —is modeled as a Value Object.
-Even so, we are focused on Aggregates in this chapter, and we will take a closer look at how to model Product , BacklogItem , Release , and Sprint .
+Even so, we are focused on Aggregates in this chapter, and we will take a closer look at how to model Product , BacklogItem , Release , and Sprint.

-* * *

 What Is an Entity?

 An Entity models an individual thing.
 Each Entity has a unique identity in that you can distinguish its individuality from among all other Entities of the same or a different type.
 Many times, perhaps even most times, an Entity will be mutable; that is, its state will change over time.
 Still, an Entity is not of necessity mutable and may be immutable.
 The main thing that separates an Entity from other modeling tools is its uniqueness—its individuality.

 See Implementing Domain-Driven Design [IDDD] for an exhaustive treatment of Entities.

-* * *

 What is an Aggregate ?
 Two are represented here.
 Each Aggregate is composed of one or more Entities , where one Entity is called the Aggregate Root.
 Aggregates may also have Value Objects composed on them.
 As you see here, Value Objects are used inside both Aggregates .